arvind632/JavaScript/README.md

 * File reading
 * User authentication

-Before promises, developers used **callbacks**, but nesting callbacks inside callbacks created complexity for understand and maintain the code:
+Before promises, developers used **callbacks**, but nesting callbacks inside callbacks created callback Hell means complexity for understand and maintain the code:

 ### ❌ Callback Hell
 * Complex to read